Lab Director – Ruth Grossman

 Margaret Griesmer – Graduate Assistant

 Margaret’s interest in social communication and autism in particular lead her to join the Face Lab as a Graduate Assistant in the Fall of 2015.
 She previously worked in the S2S and WoRD Labs at the University of Massachusetts Amherst.
-Margaret will receive her Masters of Science in Communication Disorders in 2017, and plans to become a Speech Language Pathologist.
+Margaret received her Masters of Science in Communication Disorders in 2017.

-Alexandra is an undergraduate majoring in Communication Sciences and Disorders at Emerson College.
+Alexandra majored in Communication Sciences and Disorders at Emerson College.
 She has clinical experience with children with autism, Deaf individuals, and people learning English as a Second Language.
 She is particularly interested in eye tracking.

 Amy Schapiro – Undergraduate Student

-Amy is an undergraduate at Emerson College, majoring in Communication Sciences and Disorders.
+At Emerson College, Amy majored in Communication Sciences and Disorders.
 Her interests are in autism, aphasia, and traumatic brain injuries.
-She is currently working on a asking for information in children with autism.
+Additionally, she worked on research involving asking for information in children with autism.

 Kayla Neumeyer – Graduate Assistant

-Kayla Neumeyer has been a graduate assistant at the FACE lab since the fall of 2015.
-She received her BA in Cognitive Science from Vassar College, where participated in research surrounding categorical perception.
+Kayla Neumeyer received her BA in Cognitive Science from Vassar College, where participated in research surrounding categorical perception.
 Her interests include embodied cognition, interpersonal understanding, autism, speech-language pathology, disability rights, and competition cooking shows.

 Diana Frenze – Undergraduate Student

-Diana is a junior in the Communication Sciences and Disorders Department at Emerson College and plans to pursue a degree in Speech Language Pathology.
-She is minoring in psychology and hopes to learn more about autism in the FACE lab.
+Diana graduated from the Communication Sciences and Disorders Department at Emerson College and plans to pursue a degree in Speech Language Pathology.
+She minored in psychology and wanted to learn more about autism in the FACE Lab.
 She is particularly interested in facial expressions and eye-tracking

 Rebecca Baker – B.S., Communication Disorders, Emerson College ’15